brainrake/consistent/README.md

 To say that a sentence is true is nothing more than to say that sentence.

 Example:
-I am full of shit
+`I am full of shit`
 vs
-It is true that I am full of shit.
+`It is true that I am full of shit.``

-Yes, there are social implications of saying "True!" beyond meaningless repetition, like showing support and driving group dynamics.
+Yes, there are social implications of saying "True!" beyond meaningless repetition, like showing support.
 But we are concerned with logic now.

 ### Knowledge

-It's one of those problematic things.
 How do you know that you really know something?
 How do I know that you know?
 Well, I have to ask.

 For a long time *Justified True Belief* was the game.
 Gettier pointed out some cases where "justified" is more complicated than it seems.

 The truth is, I can't really find out wether you know anything at all, other than by asking you.
 And when I do, the only thing I find out is that you *say* you know.
 But since there is no real way to tell, that's as good as it gets.
 So, as usual, let's try to find a rule for when people can consistently say they know something.
 We will assume this is what they mean when they say they know something, and we will adopt is as a rule to say when we know stuff.

 The problem with knowing anything about the real world is that we have to take sense experience at face value.

+However, everything else should be logically provable.

 ## Free Will